ansible/awx/CONTRIBUTING.md

 Building the user interface
 ---------------------------

-> AWX requires the 6.x LTS version of Node and NPM
+> AWX requires the 6.x LTS version of Node and 3.x LTS NPM

 In order for the AWX user interface to load from the development environment it must be built: